• Current students

 Chief Operating Officer, Police Service of Northern Ireland

-Pamela is the Vice-President of the Institute for 2023-24, having been elected to Council in 2018.
+Pamela is Institute President 2025-26, having been elected to Council in 2018.
 Pamela serves as Chief Operating Officer of the Police Service of Northern Ireland since March 2021 having previously held roles as Chief Operating Officer of the NI Audit Office and Deputy Chief Executive of the Northern Health & Social Care Trust.

 Pamela chaired the Institute’s Advocacy & Representation Board from 2019-2023 and previously chaired the Strategic Communications Committee and the selection of the 2019 Chartered Star.